status-im/hardwallet-bootloader/README.md

 ## Booting

-The bootloader checks the integrity of the firmware by verifying its signature.
-It substitutes its Interrupt Vector pointer with the one defined by the firmware by setting the corresponding registry. *(It clears the entire content of the SRAM1 for security reasons, is this needed? we only load trusted firmware)*.
-It restores the stack pointer and jumps to the reset handler of the firmware.
+The bootloader checks the integrity of the firmware by verifying its signatures.
+It substitutes its Interrupt Vector pointer with the one defined by the firmware by setting the corresponding registry.
+It clears the entire content of the SRAM1, then restores the stack pointer and jumps to the reset handler of the firmware.

 ## Upgrade procedure